kmpk/LunchVotingSystem/README.md

 PUT `http://localhost:8889/api/profile/votes/{date}` - vote for restaurant

-GET `http://localhost:8889/api/restaurants/votes/{date}` - get voting result for date
+GET `http://localhost:8889/api/restaurants/votes/{date}` - get voting result for date, if provided date is today voting results may not be final

 ### Admin